amirmasoudabdol/amirmasoudabdol.name/_posts/2022-07-14-qmake-to-cmake.md

 endif()
 ```

-It's worth noting that there is a lot of detailed involved in here, and if you are interested you should study the `R-Interface/CMakeLists.txt`, `Programs.Cmake` and the main `CMakeLists.txt` file.
+It is worth noting that there is a lot of detailed involved in here, and if you are interested you should study the `R-Interface/CMakeLists.txt`, `Programs.Cmake` and the main `CMakeLists.txt` file.
 One of the complication that we faced was the fact that `libR-Interface.dll` needs to be linked against Boost, and it could not be linked against the Boost that was already prepared by Conan for the main project using MSVC.
 Instead, it needed to be linked against a Boost that is build inside the MSYS (i.e., Rtools42) environment.
 Therefore, we had to make sure that Boost (and jsoncpp) is available inside the MSYS system.
 Since Rtools42 is a full-featured MSYS environment, we can achieve this by installing those packages using `pacman`.
 After that, we only had to make sure that a copy of all those libraries sit next to the `JASP` executable because Windows.
 So, some manual (via CMake's `file` command) copy/paste of libraries were needed.

-> {% octicon alert height:24 class:"color-fg-attention"%} I've mentioned Rtools42, but at the time that we implemented this method, R 4.0 was not released yet.
+> {% octicon alert height:24 class:"color-fg-attention"%} I have mentioned Rtools42, but at the time that we implemented this method, R 4.0 was not released yet.
 Therefore, we had to use the combination of Rtool35 and MSYS to achieve a complete build.
 Most links to CMake files in this article are pointing to [`tags/0.16.2`](https://github.com/jasp-stats/jasp-desktop/tree/v0.16.2).
 If you are interested on how Rtools42 has simplified this process, you can study this pull request, [Support for R-4.2.0](https://github.com/jasp-stats/jasp-desktop/pull/4763).
 In this RP, I have replaced the MSYS environment with Rtools42.
-(The PR is closed, however, it's content is merged into this [pull request](https://github.com/jasp-stats/jasp-desktop/pull/4801).)
+(The PR is closed, however, it is content is merged into this [pull request](https://github.com/jasp-stats/jasp-desktop/pull/4801).)

 ### Build